geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yeah, like the same way that we click on the kernel, I want to click on the memory, and I want it to do something intelligent.

 ##### **Geohot** [[00:25:56](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1556)]
-Yeah, you'd want to like tie...
+Yeah, you'd want to like tie..

 ##### **Qazalin** [[00:26:00](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1560)]
 Basically backtrack from the buffer objects to the kernel to exactly the back to the original bitrate.

 ##### **Geohot** [[00:26:09](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1569)]
 Yeah, like maybe if I click on it, and maybe you can make this only work on range of five.
 It's easier.
-Like when I click on it, it should go to...
+Like when I click on it, it should go to..
 Well, so I like now that we have this concept of lighting up a UOP.
-So like imagine when I click on the memory, it takes me to...
+So like imagine when I click on the memory, it takes me to..
 Well, I guess it could be in multiple schedules.
-Like imagine it takes me...
+Like imagine it takes me..
 It takes me to the schedule, and it's lit up as the buffer object.

 ##### **Qazalin** [[00:26:37](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1597)]
 You could like navigate through different uses of that buffer, like the read and the write.

 ##### **Geohot** [[00:26:46](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1606)]
 Yeah.
-I mean, it would also...
+I mean, it would also..
 In a schedule, it will only show up once as an object.
 It's called a buffer.
 Multiple.

 ##### **Qazalin** [[00:26:58](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1618)]
 Multiple reads.
 That's a buffer interface.
 That's a buffer.

 ##### **Geohot** [[00:27:00](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1620)]
-Well, yeah, but that should just be like...
+Well, yeah, but that should just be like..
 Again, that should just be the object.
 That should be like that UOP in the schedule lit up, right?
 Multiple reads are just multiple outgoing arrows.
 But yeah, like when I view tensor graph in the schedule, there's something called buffer.
 And yeah, like that's what I want to be able to get to from the profiler.
 Yeah.
 When I click on it, it takes me to the schedule with the buffer lit up.
 But it may be in two schedules, so we need some way to navigate between schedules.

 ##### **Qazalin** [[00:27:42](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1662)]
 And then you'll have the complication of something is memory planned and in the JIT.
 So there's like no way to actually know what's going on.
 There's this big blob in the beautiful endless graph.

 ##### **Geohot** [[00:27:54](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1674)]
 Yeah.
-I mean, we have to move...
+I mean, we have to move..
 We have to move the memory planner.

 ##### **Geohot** [[00:28:00](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1680)]
 To the schedule.
 With buffer view ops?
 Yeah.
 Buffer view ops should be fine.
 And it's okay if it's like one big buffer and it just has buffer view ops.
 Like that's okay.
 If that's really what it is, then that's what it is.
 But cool.
 Speed.

 ##### **Geohot** [[00:28:25](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1705)]
 The bug.
 The glitchiness.
 Just click around.
 Click around.
 And if you could somehow break Viz, you're not done.
 Keep clicking around until it breaks.
 Then we can click around and say, all right, I'm confident it doesn't break.
 I'll click around and it'll break.
-And then...
+And then..
 Yeah.
 And then the memory's done.

 ##### **Qazalin** [[00:28:44](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1724)]
 Yeah.
-There's...
+There's..
 I fixed the resizing bug this week.
 Hopefully.
 The bugs will be fixed.

 ##### **Geohot** [[00:28:51](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1731)]
 Cool.
 Yeah.
 A lot of compliments on Twitter for Viz.
-People are like, wow, TinyGrid really has a...
+People are like, wow, TinyGrid really has a..
 Yeah.
 Best visualizer for this stuff I've seen.

 ##### **Qazalin** [[00:29:02](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1742)]
 I tried using NVIDIA's tools.
 It's very good.
 It's just so hard.
 I have to set up so much stuff.
 Yeah.

 ##### **Geohot** [[00:29:09](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1749)]
 No, I mean, the tools are great.
-But the only people who use them are the highest-end engineers at OpenAI who can...
+But the only people who use them are the highest-end engineers at OpenAI who can..
 The highest-end engineers doing these kernels can do it, but they're not usable by any sort of casual ML person.
 Yeah.
 We're designing tools.
-We're designing tools for the ML researcher, not the...
+We're designing tools for the ML researcher, not the..
 I've devoted my entire career to NVIDIA.

 ##### **Qazalin** [[00:29:37](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1777)]
 They also have godly amounts of patience.